dharshini-DA/PowerBI-projects/README.md

  Summary: A deep dive into sales data, aimed at extracting valuable insights to enhance strategic decision-making <br/>
  Project 2: HR Analytics  <br/>
  Summary: Delving into the world of human resources, with a keen eye on data analysis to optimize talent management and organizational performance
+ Project 3: Call centre analysis  <br/>
+ Summary: Exploring the dynamics of call center operations through data-driven insights, with a focus on enhancing customer experience, agent performance, and operational efficiency </br>
  # Future Updates
 This repository will be regularly updated with new projects showcasing different aspects of data analysis and visualization in Power BI.
 Stay tuned for more!